-The model field strenth was 870 G at the photosphere and 282 G at the loop top.
+The model field strength was 870 G at the photosphere and 282 G at the loop top.
 Thus, it was strong enough so that the 5 GHz emission came from low harmonics of the gyrofrequency (harmonics 3-7).
-The harmonic structure is especially prominent in the Imodel (see fig. 4, top panel).
+The harmonic structure is especially prominent in the I model (see Fig. 4, top).
 This harmonic structure is much less evident when the model is convolved with the VLA beam, and then the I and V peak fluxes lie close to the loop top in rough agreement with the observations (the VLA I and V peaks were somewhat displaced with respect to the model peaks, however).
-The traditional interpretation of microwave bursts assumes that gyrosynchrotron emission comes from high harmonics (10-100) of the gyrofrequency (e.g., see Krüger 1979; Dulk 1985).
+The traditional interpretation of microwave bursts assumes that gyrosynchrotron emission comes from high harmonics (10- 100) of the gyrofrequency (see, e.g., Krüger 1979; Dulk 1985).
 Our modeling clearly shows that this is not always the case.
-The fact that the model photospheric field strenth is close to the KPNO magnetogram values of the magnetic field associated with the 15 GHz VLA sources (800-950 G) makes us confident that indeed most of the 5 GHz emission comes from low harmonics of the gyrofrequency.
+The fact that the model photospheric field strength is close to the KPNO magnetogram values of the magnetic field associated with the 15 GHz VLA sources (800-950 G) makes us confident that indeed most of the 5 GHz emission comes from low harmonics of the gyrofrequency.

 One might think that this result is not consistent with the technique we used to derive the energy spectral index of the energetic electrons: the expressions by Dulk (1985) are only valid for harmonics greater than about 10.
-We computed model flux spectra with $\delta = 3$, 3.5, 3.9 and 4.4.
-For the $\delta < 3.7$ models we tried to fit the OVRO high-frequency fluxes by decreasing one or more of the following input parameters: loop thickness, magnetic field strength, electron density and the energy cutoffs.
-For the $\delta > 3.7$ models we increased these parameters.
-We tried all possible combinations, but using the chi-square criterion, we found that the model with $\delta = 3.7$ that we presented in section 4 was the best fit case.
-This result suggests that the error in the calculation of δ using the Dulk (1985) formula is smaller than other errors which may come from inhomogeneities that were not taken into account and the simplified loop geometry.
+We computed model flux spectra with $\delta = 3$ , 3.5, 3.9, and 4.4.
+For the $\delta < 3.7$ models, we tried to fit the OVRO high-frequency fluxes by decreasing one or more of the following input parameters: loop thickness, magnetic field strength, electron density, and the energy cutoffs.
+For the $\delta > 3.7$ models, we increased these parameters.
+We tried all possible combinations, but using the $\chi^2$ criterion, we found that the model with $\delta = 3.7$ that we presented in § 4 was the best-fit case.
+This result suggests that the error in the calculation of $\delta$ using the Dulk (1985) formula is smaller than other errors which may come from inhomogeneities that were not taken into account and the simplified loop geometry.

 The high magnetic fields also explain the interesting feature that the 5 GHz emission did not extend all the way down to the feet of the loop.
-Figs 4 and 5 provide the explanation.
+Figures 4 and 5 provide the explanation.
 At the eastern edge of the loop we have gyrosynchrotron emission from the third harmonic of the gyrofrequency.
-At the very edge of the loop the angle between the magnetic field and the line of sight θ is not big enough to give high 5 GHz emission.
-But only 6×10^7 cm higher, the optical depth becomes almost three times larger resulting in a higher 5 GHz flux.
-The same effect is repeated for about 10^9 cm along the loop: harmonics 3-5 produce local I peaks when the angle θ is sufficient.
-The convolution of the model I profile with the VLA beam washes out those local peaks and makes the bright 5 GHz emission appear not to overlap with the peak 15 GHz emission.
+At the very edge of the loop the angle between the magnetic field and the line of sight $\theta$ is not big enough to give high 5 GHz emission.
+But only $6 \times 10^7$ cm higher, the optical depth becomes almost 3 times larger resulting in a higher 5 GHz flux.
+The same effect is repeated for about 10 cm along the loop: harmonics 3-5 produce local I peaks when the angle $\theta$ is sufficient.
+The convolution of the model I profile with the VLA beam washes out those local peaks and makes the bright 5 GHz emission.